tumaer/SciML/_sources/lecture/cc-2-optimization.md

     <img src="https://i.imgur.com/Z05qdjO.png" alt="drawing" width="600"/>
 </div>

-*Figure*: The blue line represents the solution set of a under-determined system of equations.
+*Figure*: The blue line represents the solution set of an under-determined system of equations.
 The red line represents the minimum-norm level sets that intersect the blue line for each norm.
 For norms $p=0,...,1$, the minimum-norm solution corresponds to the sparsest solution with only one coordinate active.
 For $p \ge 2$ the minimum-norm solution is not sparse, but all coordinates are active.

 (Source: [Brunton and Kutz 2019](https://www.cambridge.org/core/books/datadriven-science-and-engineering/77D52B171B60A496EAFE4DB662ADC36E), Fig. 3.9)